 These facts can’t be ignored.
-Phishing, spear phishing, social engineering and diversion fraud are very real and increasingly sophisticated attack vectors, and organisations in the education sector need to change their approach to keep up with the sophistication of today’s threats.
+Phishing, spear phishing, social engineering and payment diversion fraud are very real and increasingly sophisticated attack techniques, and organisations in the education sector need to change their approach to keep up with the sophistication of today’s threats.
 So what steps can colleges and universities take to intelligently protect themselves from cyber attacks?

 - Don’t rely on users to spot malicious attacks